Ministry of Science (Spain): Present

-Without reaching two years of life, the Ministry was merged again with the Education Ministry and, with different denominations, remained so until in 2000, when the Premier José María Aznar, created the Ministry of Science and Technology that grouped the competences on scientific research of the Ministry of Education, and the competences on technological development of the Ministry of Industry and Energy, including telecommunications; retaining the Ministry of Education, Culture and Sport the universities responsibilities.
+After two decades in the Education Department, in 2000 prime minister José María Aznar created the Ministry of Science and Technology that unified the responsibilities on scientific research of the Ministry of Education, and the powers over technological development of the Ministry of Industry and Energy, including telecommunications.
+The tertiary education policy remained in the Ministry of Education.
+Minister Anna Birulés, addressing the Congress of Deputies' Science and Technology Committee, defined the ministry as follows: